 |001||Evaluate key concepts related to Entrepreneurship, Opportunity Recognition, and Business Modelling||K|

 |002||Apply comprehensive technical skills by designing, analysing and evaluating business model frameworks||CP|

 |003||Demonstrate complex critical thinking to evaluate complex information relevant to business decision-making||CPT|

 |004||Demonstrate the ability to work effectively on a team basis to deliver a project outcome||CP|

 C - Cognitive/analytical

 K - Subject knowledge

 The learning and teaching strategy is designed to:

-In addition, those on the module teaching team are accessible throughout the semester to address and clarify questions.
+In addition the module teaching team are accessible throughout the semester to address and clarify questions.
 Office hours will be provided.
-Feedback given will be oral and/or written on an individual basis and summative.
+Feedback given will be oral and written on an individual basis and summative.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.